ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Finally, the community has gained much more experience with indications of congestion beyond packet loss.

-Section 4 of the UDP Usage Guidelines {{RFC8085}} provide additional guidelines for multicast and broadcast usage of UDP.
+Multicast congestion controls are a considerably less mature field of study and are not in scope for this document.
-The evaluation considerations described in the present document could be applicable to these congestion control algorithms, but this is not the intended scope of this BCP.
+However, Section 4 of the UDP Usage Guidelines {{RFC8085}} provide additional guidelines for multicast and broadcast usage of UDP.

 Multiple congestion control algorithms have been developed outside of the IETF, including at least two that saw